The 12 Hallmarks of Aging in Dogs, Explained

 How to Evaluate Holistic Supplements Without Getting Swept Away

-If you’re comparing holistic supplements for dogs, treat “proprietary blend” language as a yellow flag.
-You should be able to find the ingredient list, intended use, and basic quality practices without detective work.
-Look for clear serving guidance by weight range, a lot number, and a way to contact the company for testing information.
-If a product leans on dramatic promises, it’s often compensating for thin transparency.
+When you compare holistic supplements for dogs, treat 'proprietary blend' as a yellow flag — you should be able to find the ingredient list, intended use, and basic quality practices without detective work.
+Look for clear serving guidance by weight range, a lot number, and a way to reach the company for testing information.
+Products that lean on dramatic promises are often compensating for thin transparency.

-Also consider what the supplement is trying to support.
-Single-ingredient products can be useful, but many dogs do better with system-level support that respects how metabolism, stress, and recovery interact.
-That’s where a thoughtfully designed formula can complement good food and good habits—especially when your dog’s needs shift with age.
+Also ask what the supplement is actually trying to support.
+Single-ingredient products have their place, but many dogs do better with system-level support that respects how metabolism, stress, and recovery interact — which is where a well-designed formula complements good food and good habits, especially as a dog's needs shift with age.

 “A label can be persuasive; a stable, thriving dog is more convincing.”